VET306 Principles of Immunity and Disease

 Students should be able to describe the changes that are characteristic of central disease processes in histological sections and make morphological diagnosis.
-They should be able to interpret immunological samples processed in analytical laboratories, and shall be able to perform some diagnostic tests.
+They should be able to prepare, store and send samples to analytical laboratories and shall be able to perform some diagnostic tests.

 Teaching is provided through lectures, courses, study groups with supervision, and groups assigmnets including plenary presentation.

 Recommended literature and detailed description of the course are found at the block's home area (Canvas).

 Completed minimum 30 ECTS the first year at the program

 Builds particularly on VET302 Cell Biology, and VET304 Integrated Anatomy and Physiology.

 Courses in general pathology and immunology are mandatory.
 It is allowed with up to 10 % absence if valid reason.
 In case of absence beyond this, the student must attend next year's courses.

 Evaluation study groups and group assignments with attendance all days and own presentation are mandatory.
 In case of a single day absence, the student must perform the task to the teacher.
 In case of absence of more than one day without valid reason, the student must attend next year's study groups and presentation.